 Sweet, flavorful, and dense, these are premium, hand-picked peaberry beans, grown in volcanic soil at an elevation of over 3,000 feet.
 Volcanica roasts and ships coffee beans every day.
 That means every bag arrives fresh, aromatic, and perfectly roasted.

 Volcanica’s 16-ounce bags are more expensive, but still a decent price for single-origin, gourmet beans.

-All in all, we think this is the best Costa Rican coffee of 2021.
+All in all, we think this is the best Costa Rican coffee currently available.
 Looking for more information?
 We recently reviewed Volcanica Coffee (including a delicious Costa Rican variety!).